Tulipa sprengeri: Vegetative characteristics

-Description

-The tunic of the bulb is papery, glabrous, chestnut-coloured and only slightly hairy near the stem.
-The five to six leaves are linear-lanceolate, channeled, bright green and up to 25 cm long.
-The stem is 20-30, sometimes up to 40 cm long.
-There is only one flower per bulb, the buds are upright and bright green.

-The flower is bright red without a basal blotch.
+Generative characteristics

+The solitary flower, held on a 18–29 cm long, and 0.4–0.5 cm wide, erect, glabrous peduncle, have upright and bright green buds.
+The bright red perianth without a basal blotch is campanulate.
 The obovate tepals are long and pointed, the oblong-elliptic outer tepals slightly shorter and light brown or yellowish on the outside, sometimes there is a green seam along the midrib, widening towards the tip.
 They are very narrow on the base, often leaving a gap.
 The flower itself is funnel-, later star-shaped.
 The filaments are glabrous, bright red at the top, pale yellow at base, 19–22 mm long, ca. 1 mm wide at tip, the swollen base is 3–4 mm wide.
 The anthers are yellow.

-In England, it flowers in May and early June, the latest of the species tulips.
-The flowering time in the wild is unknown.
+The cylindrical, green ovary bears a small stigma.